shiphitchcock4/sample-gcr/README.md

 -------

 ## Dockerbuild

-** NOTE:
-  Docker Build Support is only available with dedicated hosts.
-To set up a dedicated host, please follow instructions [here] (http://docs.shippable.com/en/latest/config.html#dedicated-hosts)

 You can run your build in a custom docker container by building a Docker image from a Dockerfile.
 Aside from providing a custom environment for your build, this image created can be pushed to your GDC account, for later use in your deployment step.

+** NOTE: Docker Build Support is only available with dedicated hosts.
+To set up a dedicated host, please follow instructions [here] (http://docs.shippable.com/en/latest/config.html#dedicated-hosts)**

+To use these workflows, your app must be `dockerized`.
+Details on this can be found in Docker's official documentation [Docker's official documentation] (https://docs.dockerhub.com).
+You can also look at our [Docker build sample app] (https://github.com/cadbot/dockerized-nodejs).

 There are 2 ways to set up Docker build with Shippable - pre CI or post CI.

-Pre CI workflow is:
+###Pre CI Dockerbuild workflow

 * Build the image using Dockerfile at the root of your repo
 * Pull code from GitHub/Bitbucket and test code in the container
 * Push container to GCR

-Post CI workflow is:

-* Pull image specified from GCR (default is shippable/minv2)

-* Pull code from GitHub/Bitbucket and test in container

-* If CI passes, build container from Dockerfile at the root of the repo

-* Push container to GCR

-To use these workflows, your app must be "dockerized".
-Details on this can be found in Docker's official documentation `Docker's official documentation <https://docs.dockerhub.com>`_.
-You can also look at our `Docker build sample app <https://github.com/cadbot/dockerized-nodejs>`_.

-**Pre CI Dockerbuild**
+Steps:
 * Enable the repository on Shippable
 * Make sure that GCR integration is set up on Shippable and that GCR is enabled for your repo
 * On the repo page, go to 'Settings'.
 Choose the following -